Frequently Asked Questions

 How will my student be protected from objectionable content?

 The school already employs robust content filtering and content monitoring with all of its technology on campus, complying with the filtering requirements mandated by the Children's Internet Protection Act.
-That same filtering will be employed with all student Chromebooks while they are on the campus network.
+That same filtering will be employed with all student Chromebooks while they on campus or off campus.
 There are many options for parents/guardians who would like additional security at home; parents/guardians should contact their Internet service providers to discuss these options.
 OpenDNS is a free home filtering option that can work on any device.
 Parents/guardians also are encouraged to visit OnGuardOnline, a federal government resource that provides information on how to keep children safe online.

 Where can I learn more about student data security?